kamyarpakdaman/MachineLearning/SupervisedLearning/README.md

 # SupervisedLearning

-This directory includes the models created using Supervised Machine Learning.
+This directory includes models created using Supervised Machine Learning.